jared-skinner/auto_doc/md/environment_windows.md

 ---
-title: Setting Up an Environment
+title: Setting Up an Environment on Windows
 ---

-# Setting Up an Environment
+# Setting Up an Environment on Windows

 ## Preparation